Hogue/wdi_4_ruby_collections/README.md

 ###  Pair and share

 Create a file called hashes.rb.
+Create a few hashes using examples from the brainstorm.
+Read/update/delete values in those hashes.
+What happens

 ## Pry lab (hashes)